Stress, Anxiety and Trauma the Nitty Gritty You Ought to Know

 This is Why We Need to Manage Stress and Anxiety

 You may know from your own experience stress and anxiety are undesirable.
 It is being out of balance and have a cascading effect on every other part of our minds, body and soul.
 There are options you can use immediately like conscious breathing, caring for your self with proper nutrition, mindfulness, and general self-care.
+This will make it possible for you to sleep better and in turn that sleep will help you heal more fully.
 There are many resources, and you can see right here on this blog and many other sources.

-Take a few moments now and enjoy the wonders of nature and her wonderful grounding ability.
+Take a few moments now and enjoy, relax, even sleep with the wonders of nature and her wonderful grounding ability with this short video.

 Wishing You Wholeness